-- Connect with a doctor by phone, tablet, or computer 24/7 with Teladoc. - Call 1-855-Teladoc (1-855-835-2362). - Teladoc doctors diagnose non-emergency medical problems, recommend treatment, call in prescriptions to a pharmacy of your choice, and more. - Pay a \$42 consultation fee (which counts toward your deductible and maximum outof-pocket). - Call the 24/7 Nurseline (1-833-968-1770), anytime.
+- Connect with a doctor by phone, tablet, or computer 24/7 with Teladoc. - Call 1-855-Teladoc (1-855-835-2362). - Teladoc doctors diagnose non-emergency medical problems, recommend treatment, call in prescriptions to a pharmacy of your choice and more. - Pay a \$42 consultation fee (which counts toward your deductible and maximum outof-pocket). - Call the 24/7 Nurseline (1-833-968-1770), anytime.

 Your TRS-Care Standard plan also features Teladoc Mental Health through TRS Virtual Health as part of the benefits package.
 Taking care of your mental health is an essential part of your overall well-being.
-With Teladoc Mental Health, adults 18 and older can get care for depression, anxiety, stress, grief, and more.
+With Teladoc Mental Health, adults and children 13 and older can get care for depression, anxiety, stress, grief and more.
+Parents do not need to be present during mental health appointments for patients aged 13 to 17.